 Revenue adequacy has received a lot of attention in the PJM FTR market.
 There are several factors that can affect the reported, distribution of and quantity of funding in the FTR market.
 Revenue adequacy is misunderstood.
 FTR holders, with the creation of ARRs, do not have the right to financially firm transmission service and FTR holders do not have the right to revenue adequacy.
-FTR holders appropriately receive revenues based on actual congestion in both day ahead and real time markets.
-When day ahead congestion differs significantly from real time congestion, as has occurred only recently, this is evidence that there are reporting issues, cross subsidization issues, issues with the level of FTRs sold, and issues with the differences between modeling in the day ahead and real time.
+ARR holders do have those rights based on their payment for the transmission system.
+FTR holders appropriately receive revenues based on actual congestion in both day-ahead and real-time markets.
+When day-ahead congestion differs significantly from real-time congestion, as has occurred only recently, this is evidence that there are reporting issues, cross subsidization issues, issues with the level of FTRs sold, and issues with modeling differences between the day-ahead and real time.
 Such differences are not an indication that FTR holders are being underallocated total congestion dollars.